vu-societal-analyics/societal-analytics-lab-website/events.md

 # Events

-Here you can find all the e
+Here you can find all the info about our upcoming and last events.

-Every month, we will upload posts about:

- How to use VU IT infrastructure

- Good-to-know information regarding our tools

- And more!